 Banned by The Friends

-In June 1783, William Darragh died.
-The Society of Friends was not so friendly when rumors of the Darragh family’s role began to circulate.
-The Friends expelled Lydia later that year.
-Her oldest son John had already been expelled in 1781.
-In 1786, Lydia moved from South second Street into a new house and with her children ran a store there until her death in 1789.
-She was laid to rest with other family members in a Quaker cemetery not far from where she lived out her post-wat life.
+In 1786, Lydia moved from South Second Street into a new house and, along with her children, operated a store there until her death in 1789.
+She was buried with other family members in a Quaker cemetery not far from where she spent her post-war years.

 Lydia returned to a "normal" life after the war, but lost her standing with her "Friends" |